 The Recipe is next!

-But remember, you can scroll past the recipe to learn a bunch more about True Gazpacho.
+But remember, you can scroll past the recipe to learn a bunch more about this easy Gazpacho.
 The recipe is linked at the end – so you don’t have to come all the way back up here!!
 Unless you want to 🙂

 Finished bowl of gazpacho topped with croutons, diced vegetables, fresh herbs, cracked pepper, and a drizzle of olive oil.